adner/adner.github.io/_posts/2025-08-31-unicorn-semantic-kernel.markdown

 Request Content:
 {"instructions":"","model":"openai/gpt-oss-20b","input":[{"type":"message","role":"user","content":[{"type":"input_text","text":"Tell me a joke!"}]}],"stream":true,"user":"UnnamedAgent","store":false}
 ```
-As it turns out, the Transformers Responses API doesn't like this format.
+Unfortunately, the Transformers Responses API doesn't like this format.
 As we saw before, it works fine with the simpler format - but for some reason this doesn't work.
 Probably because it is experimental.
-I logged an [issue](https://github.com/huggingface/transformers/issues/40571), so we'll have to see what happens.
+I logged an [issue](https://github.com/huggingface/transformers/issues/40571), so we'll have to see what happens. **UPDATE: 2 hours after raising the issue, there is already a [PR with a fix](https://github.com/huggingface/transformers/pull/40575) - these guys are fast!**

-So what to do?
+So what should we do?

 ### Forking the C# OpenAI SDK and Semantic Kernel
-I really wanted to make this work, and I thought that my only option was to make sure that the request sent from Semantic Kernel was in the simplified format that Transforms like.
+I really wanted to make this work, and I thought that my only option was to make sure that the request sent from Semantic Kernel was in the simplified format that Transformers (currently) supports.
 So, I [forked](https://github.com/adner/openai-dotnet) the [OpenAI .NET API library](https://github.com/openai/openai-dotnet) and tried to tweak it to make sure that it works in my scenario.

 It turns out that [OpenAIResponse.Serialization.cs](https://github.com/adner/openai-dotnet/blob/main/src/Generated/Models/Responses/OpenAIResponse.Serialization.cs) is responsible for serializing the input, and could be tweaked to emit the simplified format instead.
 Note that this is not a bug in the serializer - it has been automatically generated based on the OpenAI API spec, so it works as it should.